 Walzer believes, as does Nagel, that sometimes we must choose between two courses of action, both of which it would be wrong for us to undertake.
-This obtains wherever we must choose between acting in accordance with some important moral principle and avoiding some looming disaster.
+This obtains wherever we must choose between acting in accordance with an important moral principle and avoiding a looming disaster.
 Here we have the stuff of moral tragedy.
-Walzer remarks that:

-a particular act of government...may be exactly the right thing to do in utilitarian terms and yet leave the man who does it guilty of a moral wrong'.
-15

-But it becomes clear from what he says later that, Walzer, like Nagel, in effect drops the above "in utilitarian terms" and claims, more generally, that a particular act or policy of a government could be exactly the right thing for it to do full stop and yet leave the people who carry out the act or policy guilty of a grave moral wrong.
+Walzer remarks that 'a particular act of government ... may be exactly the right thing to do in utilitarian terms and yet leave the man who does it guilty of a moral wrong'.
+15 But it becomes clear from what he later says that Walzer, like Nagel, in effect drops the above 'in utilitarian terms' and claims, more generally, that a particular government act or policy could be exactly the right thing for it to do tout court and yet leave the people who carry out the act or policy guilty of a grave moral wrong.
 It is this claim that I am resisting.
-For me the dirty-hands dilemma, psychological anguish notwithstanding, is unreal.
+For me the dirty hands dilemma, psychological anguish notwithstanding, is unreal.
 There are indeed problems about when to take normally unacceptable means, but there is no resulting moral or conceptual dilemma.
-For Walzer, Nagel, and Williams, the alleged dilemma is very real.
-As Walzer puts it, the very "notion of dirty hands derives from an effort to refuse 'absolutism' without denying the reality of the moral dilemma."
+For Walzer, Nagel and Williams, the alleged dilemma is very real.
+As Walzer puts it, the very 'notion of dirty hands derives from an effort to refuse "absolutism" without denying the reality of the moral dilemma'.
 I want to argue that this position, psychologically attractive as it is, is incoherent.
-It can only, in Walzer's phrase, "pile confusion upon confusion."
+It can, in Walzer's phrase, only 'pile confusion upon confusion'.16

-To act politically, particularly if you are a political leader, is to put your-self into a position where you might be required to do terrible things.
-17 Walzer works carefully with a key example-indeed a realistic and not a desert-island example-that he believes will strikingly confirm his account of how a morally committed politician can be caught in a moral dilemma in which he must do wrong to do right.
-I think it is a key, indeed a perfect, example for the discussion of such issues, though I shall argue that his moral-dilemma account of it is wrong and that, in his commentary, he misdescribes and misconceptualizes what is involved.
+To act politically, particularly if you are a political leader, is to put yourself into a position where you might be required to do terrible things.
+Walzer works carefully with a key example - indeed, a realistic and not a desert island example - which he believes will strikingly confirm his account of how a morally committed politician can be caught in a moral dilemma in which he must do wrong to do right.
+I think it is a key, indeed a perfect, example for the discussion of such issues, though I shall argue that his moral dilemma account is wrong and that, in his commentary, he misdescribes and misconceptualizes what is involved.

-I shall first quote his own statement of his paradigm case in full, then describe his discussion, and finally try to make good my claim that he misconceptualizes the matter.
+I shall first quote his own statement of his paradigm case in full, then describe his discussion and finally try to make good my claim that he misconceptualizes the matter.